Length of stay: 1 day

-On the drive out of the park we stopped to hike along the fifth and final trail in the park, Owen Point Trail (1.6km loop, rated easy).
-The trail features five lookouts overlooking the beach and are reputed to provide great views of migrating and nesting shorebirds depending on the time of year.
+On the drive out of the park we stopped to hike along the fifth and final trail in the park, the Owen Point Trail (1.6km loop, rated easy).
+The trail features five lookouts of the beach and are reputed to provide great views of migrating and nesting shorebirds depending on the time of year.
 Due to the sensitive area, there was a sign to indicate that dogs must be kept on a leash at all times and are not permitted at any of the lookouts.

 And with that we had completed all the trails at Presqu’ile.
 It was time to return back home to Toronto.